wmvanvliet/good_code/README.md

 For a given `entry1` we can directly compute the matching `entry2` through `2020 - entry1`.
 We just need to check whether the thus computed `entry2` is part of the expense report.
 Since the order of the entries in the expense report is irrelevant to the puzzle, we can store it in a `set()` to have very quick lookups.
-The following implementation has a time complexity of O(n):
+The following implementation has a time complexity of around O(n) (it depends on how many hash collisions the `set()` will experience, but it will be pretty fast):

 ```python
 def solve_part1(puzzle_input):